 Lord Rama had performed this Maha Puja in Shasthi Tithi during the evening to awaken the power.

-From next day onwards ‘Devi Pakshaya’ starts.
-It is the period of 9 days which is more famously known as Navratri.
+From the next day onwards ‘Devi Paksha’ starts.
+It is a period of 9 days which is more famously known as Navratri.
 The 9 days depict 9 Goddesses and forms of power.

 - Navratri Day 1: (Pratipada)- Thursday, 07 October 2021 – Ghatsthapana, Shailputri Puja

 - Navratri Day 2: (Dwitiya) – Friday, 08 October 2021 – Brahmacharini Puja, Sindhara Dooj